 Because of their vibrant beauty and rarity, rubies have accumulated many legends and superstitions over the centuries.
 Rubies were originally discovered in India over 2000 years ago.
 To this day, a majority of rubies in the world originate from Southeast Asian countries such as Thailand, India, Myanmar, and Cambodia.

-For rubies, it is the color, more-so than their clarity, which makes them so valuable.
+For rubies, it is the color, more so than their clarity, which makes them so valuable.
 This is greatly determined by where the rubies are found.
 Rubies can be many shades or tones of red.
 They can range from a vibrant orange-red color to tones that are almost purple in hue.
 Most of the rubies that are sourced for traditional jewelry come from Southeast Asia and Mozambique.
-African rubies are often more pink in hue, and Thai and Burmese rubies often lean toward a vibrant red hue.
+African rubies are often more pink in hue, while Thai and Burmese rubies often lean toward a vibrant red hue.

 For centuries, rubies have been believed to be the source of power, wealth and happiness.
 Some even believe rubies to have healing properties and feel rubies can improve circulation.

 Folklore in India had many people believe that rubies enabled their owners to live in peace with their enemies.
 In Burma—a ruby source since at least 600 CE now called Myanmar—warriors possessed rubies to make them invincible in battle.
 A similar reference was even made in the Wizard of Oz with Dorothy's Ruby slippers, which were said to protect her on her journey through Oz.
 For many, a ruby amulet, pendant, or charm was believed to bestow harmony, success, emotional balance, and contentment to the person wearing the jewelry.